Middlesex Militia: Campaigning 1643–44

-Commonwealth & Protectorate
+Commonwealth and Protectorate

 After the end of the First Civil War, disputes began to arise among the winners.
 In 1646 the Middlesex and Westminster TBs bid for independence from the London Militia Committee.
 By 1647 control of the English Trained Bands had become an issue between Parliament and the Army, as it had been between Parliament and the King.
 The Army regarded the TBs as its second line and tried to wrest control from the politicians, some of whom wanted to use them as a counterweight to the Army, which was refusing to disband until pay arrears were settled.
 However, when the Army reached Hounslow the London and suburban TBs refused to muster, the politicians caved in, and the New Model marched in.
 After the Army removed its opponents from Parliament ('Pride's Purge') the 'Rump Parliament' passed new Militia Acts that replaced lords lieutenant with county commissioners appointed by Parliament or the Council of State.
 An 'Ordinance to settle the Militia of Westminster and parts adjacent, within the County of Middlesex' was passed on 9 September 1647 (at this time the term 'Trained Band' began to disappear in most counties).
-The revived London Militia Committee demolished the Lines of Communication and returned the suburban TBs to local control.Nagel, pp. 238, 267–302.
+The revived London Militia Committee demolished the Lines of Communication and returned the suburban TBs to local control.

 Under the Commonwealth and Protectorate the militia received pay when called out, and operated alongside the New Model Army to control the country.
-During the Worcester campaign of the Third English Civil War in 1651, the Middlesex Militia was ordered to rendezvous at St Albans while the LTBs remained guarding London.'Militia of the Worcester Campaign 1651' at BCW Project.
+During the Worcester campaign of the Third English Civil War in 1651, the Middlesex Militia was ordered to rendezvous at St Albans while the LTBs remained guarding London.

 Middlesex Militia

-After the Restoration of the Monarchy, the English Militia was re-established by the Militia Act of 1661 under the control of the king's lords lieutenant, the men to be selected by ballot.
-This was popularly seen as the 'Constitutional Force' to counterbalance a 'Standing Army' tainted by association with the New Model Army that had supported Cromwell's military dictatorship.Hay, pp. 104–6.
+After the Restoration of the Monarchy, the English Militia was re-established by the Militia Act 1661 under the control of the king's lords lieutenant, the men to be selected by ballot.
+This was popularly seen as the 'Constitutional Force' to counterbalance a 'Standing Army' tainted by association with the New Model Army that had supported Cromwell's military dictatorship.

 Under Charles II the Lord Lieutenant of Middlesex was always a professional soldier, first George Monck, 1st Duke of Albemarle, later the Earl of Craven (who was the son of a Lord Mayor of London).
 In times of national emergency when the king was absent from London (for example in 1682), Craven was made lieutenant-general of all the forces in London and Westminster.

 Part of the Middlesex Militia was on duty in London during the Great Fire of 1666.
 The militia were also called out in the Second and Third Dutch Wars, and for repression of dissent.
 During the Popish Plot crisis in 1678, the militia were mobilised to guard London, Westminster, Southwark and the suburbs.

 In 1697 the Middlesex Militia comprised: